projectdx/css_codechallenge_submissions/README.md

 Renewable Funding has decided to enter the lucrative market of apparent-solar-time analysis.

-We want a user to be able to use our site to view an engaging design representing the sunrise and sunset in Portland for:
+We want a user to be able to use our site to view an engaging design representing the sunrise and sunset in Portland, OR for:

 1. The month of July 2017
 1. The week of July 2, 2017